stettix/quotebot/README.md

 Then the picked quote is tweeted.
 The action is idempotent so it won't post the same quote twice if run multiple times on the same day.

+## Runnng with AWS Lambda

+To run this from an AWS Lambda, there's a Lambda event handler class included, `QuoteBotLambda`, that implements the required interface.
+This expects the event input as a JSON array that contains the arguments you'd use when running it from the command line.